Elise-Shen/207/phase1/README.txt

 How to run this program:
+As a customer:
 1. Run Main.java in ATM folder
+2. The terminal prompts for choice of Customer or BankManager(for instructions for BankManager, skip to line 56)
 2. The terminal should prompt for a UserID and Password, an example User has been set up with UserID: 1 Password: abc123
 3. After successful login, the user should prompted with the choice of User Action, Transaction or Exit.
     User Actions include:   - View Balance Summary